SSGL-SEP/speech_explorer/documentation/deployment.md

 - Install node.js from https://nodejs.org/en/
 - Install git, clone the repository to your computer and open command line in that directory
-- Type: git submodule init.
+- Type: `git submodule init`.
 This command is only needed to be ran once.
-- Type: git submodule update.
+- Type: `git submodule update`.
 This will use git to install the required secondary repository
-- Type: npm install to install node dependencies
+- Type: `npm install` to install node dependencies
-- Type: npm build to build the app
+- Type: `npm build` to build the app
 - Copy the public folder anywhere (including websites that can serve html files)
 - Open the url where the index.html is hosted or double click index.html to launch it from your own computer.